savonet/book/audio.md

 on), the preferred way for formatting data is _JSON_\index{JSON}, which is a standard way of representing structured data (consisting of records, arrays, etc.) and is supported by most modern languages.
-You can obtain the JSON representation of any Liquidsoap value with the function `json_of`, which takes a value as argument and returns its JSON representation.
+You can obtain the JSON representation of any Liquidsoap value with the function `json.stringify`, which takes a value as argument and returns its JSON representation.
 For instance, here is the way some Liquidsoap values are converted to JSON: